JasonYuchen/seastar_playground/storage/README.md

 A popular KV store (e.g. RocksDB) is considered too heavy since the pattern is simple and the Rafter respect the shared-nothing design in Seastar (each Raft cluster is handled within one shard).
-The rich feature set in KV store such as concurrency control, transaction, etc, will not be used in Rafter.
+The rich feature set in KV store such as concurrency control, transaction, etc., will not be used in Rafter.

 We design and implement a naive storage layer for Rafter using write ahead log, WAL.
 The design mainly refers to [etcd](https://github.com/etcd-io/etcd), [braft](https://github.com/baidu/braft),